diolemo/autodl-irssi-wiki/Installation.md

+## Note
+**We highly recommend that you perform a clean install when switching from the official release of autodl-irssi to prevent any possible conflicts.
+Running ``rm -r ~/.irssi/scripts/AutodlIrssi`` in your terminal or deleting that directory through an FTP client is suggested.**

+## Automatic Installation

 The install script will install autodl-irssi and optionally also ruTorrent, the ruTorrent plugin and any other dependencies required to have a fully working ruTorrent install.
 It will ask a few questions and then install whatever you selected.

 ### Ubuntu and Ubuntu clones